 5. What courses/resources are available to help plan my career?

-What courses/resources are available to help plan my career?
 The Career Services Department is staffed with professionals ready to assist you in developing a career plan.
-Services and resources include assessments, counseling, books, magazines, websites and career events such as job fairs, majors fairs and workshops.
-In addition to these resources you can enroll in Career Seminar (EDUC 1300), a 3 credit hour course design to help you decide a major and find a career.
+Services and resources include assessments, counseling, books, magazines, websites and career events such as job fairs, University Transfer Fair and workshops.
+In addition to these resources you can enroll in Career Seminar (COLL 1302), a 3 credit hour course design to help you decide a major and find a career.

 6. How can I get a job with no experience, and how can I gain work experience?